 Pros & cons of using Bluehost

-The saying that you should never put all your eggs in one basket also applies to web hosting.
+Find out what the pros and cons of using Bluehost are.
+You should never put all your eggs in one basket also applies to web hosting.

 I have lost many eggs over the years by not doing the initial research and checking the facts.